-The Suomi 100 Satellite will have also a scientific mission: research of space weather and auroras, both linked together and one of the main subjects of the Finnish space research.
-Additionally it sports a camera for taking stunning orbital imagery.
+The Suomi 100 satellite has also an interesting scientific mission: research of space weather and auroras, both linked together and one of the main subjects of the Finnish space research.

-In general, that area and the changes in it are closely linked to space weather and to the geomagnetic storms.
+In general, ionosphere and the changes in it are closely linked to space weather and to the geomagnetic storms.
 These are behind the magnificent auroral displays that are one of the main elements of the Finnish wintery landscape.

-The project will culminate in September-October 2017, when the "Space Truck", the roaming Suomi 100 Satellite exhibition built inside a truck will the main cities and towns of Finland.
-The visitors will have access to a virtual space, learn about space, science and technology, and also build a copy of the satellite in a small clean room inside the truck.
+The most visible part of the project was in September-October 2017, when the "Space Truck", the roaming Suomi 100 Satellite exhibition built inside a truck toured the main cities and towns of Finland.
+The visitors had an access to a virtual space, learned about space, science and technology, and also built a copy of the satellite in a small clean room inside the truck.

 Roots in Aalto university’s nanosatellite knowhow